-Resilience is important in two main ways when you are job searching.
-Firstly in how you demonstrate your resilience to employers during the application process (in your CV, covering letter, application form or the interview itself) and secondly in the way that you deal with the disappointment of rejection after an unsuccessful job interview.
+Resilience is important when you are job searching.
+Firstly in how you demonstrate your resilience during the application process and the way that you deal with the disappointment of rejection after an unsuccessful interview.

 What is resilience?

 How do you feel when you come up against a challenge?

 How quickly do you recover from failure?